google/play-services-plugins/oss-licenses-plugin/README.md

 # OSS Licenses Gradle Plugin

-The Gradle plugin scans the POM dependencies of the project at compile time.
+This Gradle plugin scans the POM dependencies of a project at compile time.
 When a Maven POM exists for a direct dependency of the app, the plugin processes the [`<licenses>`](https://maven.apache.org/pom.html#Licenses) element and embeds the link and title of each license in an Android asset in the final app APK.

-For Google Play services dependencies, the licenses info is gathered from third_party_licenses.json and third_party_licenses.txt files in the distributed .aar.
+For Google Play services dependencies, the license info is gathered from third_party_licenses.json and third_party_licenses.txt files in the distributed .aar.